eaczechova/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data as they can save authentication information so there is no need to reenter credentials with every new request client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt gives us functionality of hashing the password with salting and hashing rounds

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt adds a salt to the hashing process that is an additional random data to the input of a hashing function that makes each password hash unique

 - [ ] What are the three parts of the JSON Web Token?

+Header, that consists of two parts: the type of the token, which is JWT, and the signing algorithm being used;
+Payload ,which contains the claims.
+Claims are statements about an user and someadditional data Signature that needs encoded header, the encoded payload, a secret to be created is used to verify the message wasn't changed along the way.

 ## Minimum Viable Product